solutionforest/filament-email-2fa/README.md

 - Email Verification: Users receive time-sensitive codes via email for secure login.
 - Customizable: Tailor the 2FA experience with configurable options (e.g., code expiry time).
 - Seamless User Experience: Provides a user-friendly interface for setting up and using 2FA.
+- Email Two-Factor Authentication Button: Utilize the `EmailTwoFaButtonAction` to add a button for email-based 2FA in your Filament forms.

 ### How it Works: